• Skip to primary navigation

 • Prawns - We used frozen cooked king prawns.
 They defrost really quickly and only need to be heated through for a short time.

-• Spaghetti - This is what the delicious sauce gets mixed in to.
+• Spaghetti - This is what the delicious sauce gets mixed into.
 You don't have to use spaghetti though, and any pasta will work.

 • Tomatoes - Cherry tomatoes are the base of this sauce.
 Try to use the best quality tomatoes that you can, as you honestly will taste the difference.
 Vine ripened tomatoes are our favourite.
 We also used some sun-dried tomatoes as they have such an intense flavour.